Weybourne, Norfolk: The North Norfolk Railway

 Another local attraction is the North Norfolk Railway, which runs from Sheringham through Weybourne to Holt.
 Also known as the "Poppy Line", this well-preserved railway cuts through the countryside to the east of Weybourne and passes through the carefully preserved country station, which also houses a locomotive shed with a carriage maintenance and restoration centre.
 The railway offers a 10.5 mi round trip by steam train, or vintage diesel trains on some journeys, through an area of North Norfolk designated as being of outstanding natural beauty.

 Weybourne railway station

 Weybourne railway station is about 1000 yd from the village centre, signposted from the coast road opposite the church.
 The main station was built in 1900; other structures of the appropriate era, such as the signal box, waiting room and footbridge have been imported from other locations.
-On the closure of the line, British Rail lifted the track and rased the station, apart from the main station building.
+On the closure of the line, British Rail lifted the track and razed the station, apart from the main station building.
 It was used as the location for the filming of the Dad's Army episode, "The Royal Train" and is frequently used by film-makers and artists.
 On the station, there is a small shop, buffet and picnic area.
 At weekends, there is a bookshop selling a wide range of old railway books and magazines, railway videos and CDs commemorating times past.